 Prof. Kai Liu received his Ph.D. in Physics from the Johns Hopkins University in 1998.
 He then carried out postdoctoral research at the University of California – San Diego.
 He joined the University of California – Davis faculty in 2001, where he was promoted to Associate Professor in 2005 and Professor in 2008.
 He transitioned to the Georgetown University during 2018-19.
 Prof. Liu was recipient of an Alfred P. Sloan Research Fellowship (2005) and a UC Davis Chancellor’s Fellowship (2007).
-He is an elected Fellow of the Institute of Physics (UK, 2011), American Physical Society (2012) and IEEE (2016).
-He served as the Program Co-Chair for the 2007 Annual Conference on Magnetism and Magnetic Materials (2007 MMM) and the 2011 International Magnetics Conference (2011 Intermag), and the General Chair for the 2016 MMM.
+He is an elected Fellow of the Institute of Physics (UK, 2011), American Physical Society (2012), IEEE (2016), and AAAS (2019).
+He served as the Program Co-Chair for the 2007 Annual Conference on Magnetism and Magnetic Materials in Tampa (2007 MMM) and the 2011 International Magnetics Conference in Taipei (2011 Intermag), and the General Chair for the 2016 MMM in New Orleans.
 He is serving as Secretary for the International Union of Pure and Applied Physics (IUPAP) Commission on Magnetism (2018-2020).
-He is also an Associate Editor for APL Materials.

-Prof. Liu’s research focuses on synthesis and experimental investigation of nanostructured materials, particularly in nanomagnetism and spintronics, which have potentially important technological applications in magnetic recording, low dissipation information storage and nanoelectronics.
-Current research topics include: Topological spin textures such as magnetic skyrmions and chiral domain walls; High magnetic anisotropy materials such as L10 FePt that have potential applications in the emerging heat-assisted magnetic recording media; Magneto-ionic control of metal/oxide interfaces towards energy-efficient nanoelectronics and neuromorphics; Low density metallic foams for hydrogen storage, catalysts, photovoltaics, etc.
+Prof. Liu’s research focuses on synthesis and experimental investigation of nanostructured materials, particularly in nanomagnetism and spintronics, which have potential applications in magnetic recording, low dissipation information storage and nanoelectronics.
+Current research topics include: Topological spin textures such as magnetic skyrmions and chiral domain walls; High magnetic anisotropy materials such as L10 FePt for the emerging heat-assisted magnetic recording media; Magneto-ionic control of metal/oxide interfaces towards energy-efficient nanoelectronics and neuromorphics; Low density metallic foams for hydrogen storage, etc.